DontSnooze/dontsnooze.github.io/_posts/2023-02-01-SwiftDemos-iOS-App-Demos-for-Swift-Testing-CICD-etc-by-Amos.md

 ---
 layout: post
-title:  "SwiftDemos - Demos for Swift, Testing, CI/CD etc by Amos"
+title:  "SwiftDemos iOS App - Demos for Swift, Testing, CI/CD etc by Amos"
 date:   2023-02-01 12:00:00 -0400
 categories: xcode ios swift swiftui development cicd uitesting unittesting
 ---

-Demos for Swift, Testing, CI/CD etc by [Amos](https://github.com/amostodman).

-This is a Demo project for Swift, SwiftUI, Testing, CI/CD, REST API, etc.
+A demo project including an iOS app which demonstrates Swift, SwiftUI, Unit and UI Testing, CI/CD, REST API, MVVM, etc by [Amos](https://github.com/amostodman).
+The iOS app is built natively with Xcode and automated using GitHub actions.

-The app has Unit Tests, UI Tests and runs through a CI/CD Pipeline.
+The app has Unit Tests, UI Tests and runs through a CI/CD Pipeline for deployments.

 The pipeline adds automation to make deployments more efficient.
 - Uses [GitHub Actions](https://docs.github.com/en/actions) via the repo and [Github hosted virtual machines](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) to run the pipeline automatically on new commits.